Satyabhama: Bhama Kalapam

 'Bhama Kalapam' is a Kuchipudi dance-drama that narrates the story of Satyabhama.
 Traditionally, every Brahman in the village of Kuchipudi was expected to perform the role of Satyabhama at least once in a lifetime.
 In a sequence of the play, the dancer is introduced as Satyabhama and claims that she is the most beautiful and intelligent wife of Krishna.
 This is known to be the Patra Pravesa Daruvu.

 Sathyabhama (1963 film)

 'Satyabhama' is Indian Malayalam-language film, directed by M. S. Mani and produced by T. E. Vasudevan.

+Krishnavataram (2026 film)

+In the 2026 film, 'Krishnavtaram', Satyabhama is played by actress Sanskruti Jayana.